 Joe’s girlfriend Beth breaks up with him because she thinks that he is going nowhere in life trying to make it with a doom metal band.
 To commiserate, Joe’s two best friends Eric and Hung insist he smoke a bong.
 He comes around to find they have abducted and taken him to a weekend LARP (Live-Action Role Playing) event.
 Joe was a former Dungeons and Dragons player and is quickly introduced to the live-action version of this.
 His old D&D nemesis Ronnie Kwok is the LARP gamemaster who insists that Eric’s wizard character perform a powerful spell to bring Joe’s character to life.
 Eric does so using an old book of spells he found and they are startled when this causes the sky to open and the earth to move.
 The spell has unwittingly summoned a demon that takes the likeness of Beth from a photo in Joe’s pocket.
 She now starts to slaughter all the LARPers around the game site.
 It is up to Joe, Eric, Hung and Gwen, the cute girl that Joe has met, to fight off the demonic menace – but this proves to be very different to play-acting.

 Knights of Badassdom comes from director Joe Lynch.
 Lynch is a relative newcomer although has staked out a clear genre association.
 His first feature film was the sequel Wrong Turn 2: Dead End (2007), followed by the Zom-B-Movie segment of the spoof horror anthology Chillerama (2011).
-Subsequent to Knights of Badassdom, he went on to make the action film Everly (2014) and Mayhem (2017) about a mass-insanity inducing virus loose in an office and the action film Point Blank (2019), while he has also produced Ghoul (2015) and the tv mini-series 12 Deadly Days (2016).
+Subsequent to Knights of Badassdom, he went on to make the action film Everly (2014), Mayhem (2017) about a mass-insanity inducing virus loose in an office and the action film Point Blank (2019), while he has also produced Ghoul (2015) and the tv mini-series 12 Deadly Days (2016).

 There have been a certain spate of films over the last few years that take fandom as a topic with the likes of the documentaries Trekkies (1997) and Trekkies 2 (2004) and the films Free Enterprise (1998) and GalaxyQuest (1999) about Star Trek fandom; Mark Hamill’s hilarious mockumentary Comic Book: The Movie (2004) set around the San Diego Comic-Con; Fanboys (2008), which concerns itself with Star Wars fans; Frequently Asked Questions About Time Travel (2009) with fans caught up in a time travel adventure; The Last Lovecraft: Relic of Cthulhu (2009) about H.P.
 Lovecraft fans; Paul (2011) about fans encountering a real alien; even an entire tv series The Big Bang Theory (2007-19) set around fans and fannish in-jokes.
 Even the cast of Knights of Badassdom gives the impression they have been recruited by a genre tv fan – Ryan Kwanten, the Australian actor best known as Jason Stackhouse on tv’s True Blood (2008-14); Summer Glau, the cult star of tv’s Firefly (2002) and Terminator: The Sarah Connor Chronicles (2008-9); and Peter Dinklage, the breakout star from tv’s hit Game of Thrones (2011-9).